mirochaj/ares/doc/example_pop_dusty.rst

 Example
 ~~~~~~~
-With the required lookup tables now at hand, we can start in the usual way:
+With the required lookup tables now in hand, we can start in the usual way:

 ::